-Each NSW Health agency/ facility must ensure that the vaccination program is widely publicised and available for workers on a rotating roster and the vaccines are administered during work hours, for example, during a range of shifts of a day and a week.
+Each NSW Health agency must make vaccines available for workers on a rotating roster and publicise the vaccination program.
+The vaccines should be administered during work hours, for example, during a range of shifts of a day and a week.

-NSW Health agencies/ facilities must provide detailed information on the influenza vaccine (including side effects) and make arrangements to conduct the vaccination clinics for workers employed in existing positions.
+NSW Health agencies must provide detailed information on the influenza vaccine (including side effects) and make arrangements to conduct the vaccination clinics for workers employed in existing positions.

-Section 6.2 Non-compliance with influenza vaccination requirements provides information on the management of non-compliance with influenza vaccination requirements.
+Section 6.1 Non-compliance with influenza vaccination requirements provides information on the management of non-compliance with influenza vaccination requirements.